lopi-py/luau-lsp.nvim/README.md

 }
 ```

-### What is the error "server not yet received configuration for diagnostics"?

-Neovim is asking for diagnostics to the server but it hasn't loaded the configuration yet, you can just ignore this error.
-This is patched on Neovim 0.10+

 ### How to use luau-lsp in a roblox codebase using the .lua extension?

 Add this to your config.
 Requires Neovim 0.10+